unsw-restech/restech-docs/docs/using_katana/running_jobs.rst

     ./myprogram

 This script can be submitted to the cluster with :code:`qsub` and it will become a job and be assigned to a queue.
-If the script is in a file called :code:`myjob.pbs` then Dthe following command will submit the job with the default resource requirements (1 CPU core for 1 hour and 1Gb of memory):
+If the script is in a file called :code:`myjob.pbs` then the following command will submit the job with the default resource requirements (1 CPU core for 1 hour and 1Gb of memory):

 .. code-block:: bash